apifortress/Bloodhound-modules/mongodb/README.md

 Extra serializer settings:

-* `buffer_size`: the serialize can buffer a number of conversations and save them once the buffer is full to improve DB communication performance
+* `buffer_size`: the serializer can buffer a number of conversations and save them once the buffer is full to improve DB communication performance.
+If absent or if the value is less than 1, the document is inserted as asson as the actor receives it
 * `extra_fields`: a map of k/v fields that should be added to the document.

 MongoDB settings: